Manaslu

-Manaslu is the highest peak in the Gorkha District and is about 64 km east of Annapurna.
-The mountain's long ridges and valley glaciers offer feasible approaches from all directions and culminate in a peak that towers steeply above its surrounding landscape and is a dominant feature when viewed from afar.
+Manaslu is the highest peak in the Gorkha District and is about 64 km east of Annapurna, the tenth highest mountain in the world at 8,091 metres (26,545 ft) above sea level.
+Manaslu's long ridges and valley glaciers offer feasible approaches from all directions and culminate in a peak that towers steeply above its surrounding landscape and is a dominant feature when viewed from afar.

 The Manaslu region offers a variety of trekking options.
 The popular Manaslu trekking route of 177 km skirts the Manaslu massif over the pass down to Annapurna.
-The Nepalese Government only permitted trekking of this circuit in 1991.
+The Nepalese Government only permitted trekking on this circuit in 1991.
 The trekking trail follows an ancient salt-trading route along the Budhi Gandaki River.
 En route, 10 peaks over 6500 m are visible, including a few over 7000 m.
-The highest point reached along the trek route is the Larkya La at an elevation of 5106 m.
+The highest point reached along the trek route is Larkya La at an elevation of 5106 m.
 As of May 2008, the mountain has been climbed 297 times with 53 fatalities.